a-legotin/InstaSharper/README.md

 #### Current version: 1.4.0 [Stable], 1.5.0 [Under development]

 ## Overview
 This project intends to provide all the features available in the Instagram API up to 12.0.0.7.91.
-It is being developed in C# for .NET Framework 4.5.2 and .NET Standart 2.0
+It is being developed in C# for .NET Framework 4.5.2 and .NET Standard 2.0

 #### This repository is provided for reference purposes only.